 Professor Adam Nelson

-I am Professor of Chemical Biology within the School of Chemistry and the Astbury Centre for Structural Molecular Biology at the University of Leeds.
+I am Professor of Chemical Biology within the School of Chemistry and Deputy Director of the Astbury Centre for Structural Molecular Biology at the University of Leeds.
 I was appointed as a Lecturer in Organic Chemistry at Leeds in 1998, and was promoted to a personal chair in 2005.
-I was Director of the Astbury Centre (2009-11), and currently lead on industrial engagement within the Centre.
-I am currently the lead for the "Next-Generation Chemistry for Medicine" theme within the UK's Rosalind Franklin Institute, and sit on EPSRC's Healthcare Technologies Strategic Advisory Team.
+I am currently Head of High-Throughput Molecular Discovery within the UK's Rosalind Franklin Institute.
 I am currently an EPSRC Established Career Fellow (focusing on automated functional small molecule discovery), and a co-investigator on the EPSRC programme grant PoPPI (focusing on tools for discovering protein-protein interaction inhibitors).
+I was awarded the 2018 UCB-Ehrlich Award by the European Federation for Medicinal Chemistry.

-- Industry lead, Astbury Centre for Structural Molecular Biology
+- Deputy Director, Astbury Centre for Structural Molecular Biology

 My group is interested in synthetic organic chemistry and its application to biological problems.
 We focus on the development of new strategies and methods for the synthesis and discovery of biologically-active small molecules.